 The granite faces of the ancient mountains have become a respected destination for avid climbers.
 Local guides provide instruction for ice and rock climbing trips throughout the year.

 A ride down the scenic and challenging Hudson River is a truly thrilling experience.
 We are happy to put you in touch with the local company that has been running the rapids for years.
 Most rafting is available from March to June, and the guides will provide transportation, wet suites, lunch, and rapids from Class 3 to Class 5.
 Please contact the concierge for more details.

 End another memorable day in the park by enjoying this delicious dessert at the edge of Lake Placid around our inviting campfire.

 At 3,430 feet, Whiteface Mountain boasts the longest vertical drop of any Eastern ski mountain.
-Located approximately 30 minutes from the Lodge, Whiteface caters to skiers of all levels.
+Located approximately 30 minutes from the Lodge, Whiteface caters to skiers of all levels and was the site of all Alpine events at the 1980 Winter Olympics.
 Families will find gentle slopes and child-friendly equipment, while aficionados will love the difficult runs and wild terrain.